mikmtd/tcga_ReadMe_test/READMEtcga編集中.md

 1. Click "713,891 Files" → "Download Manifest" (⑥).

+The downloaded file will be named something like gdc_manifest.YYYY-MM-DD.hhmmss.txt.

+(e.g., gdc_manifest.2025-06-20.143000.txt).

-2. Use the following script to add the mani_ prefix to each column.
+2. Use the following script to add the "mani_" prefix to each column.

 ```
 python3 add_manifest_prefix.py